 What is Resin Bonding?

-This system can be overlaid on existing or new concrete or tarmac to create beautiful drives, paths, carparks or any lightly trafficked area, giving a finish that has all the appeal of a loose gravel drive without any of the movement associated with loose gravel and is low maintenance.
+The Resin Bonded System can be overlaid on existing or new concrete or tarmac to create beautiful driveways, patios, paths, carparks or any lightly trafficked area, giving a finish that has all the appeal of a loose gravel drive without the gravel being displaced.

-Derbyshire Specialist Aggregates Limited are based near Bakewell in Derbyshire and have over fifty standard colours and grades available to use, that can be used either individually or blended together on site to create an unrivalled pallet of colours for you to choose from.
+Derbyshire Specialist Aggregates Limited is based near Bakewell in Derbyshire.
+We have over fifty standard colours and grades available to use, that can be used either individually or blended together on site to create an unrivalled pallet of colours for you to choose from.